microsoft/AIMFGIgnited/docs/index.md

 <br>

 Welcome to **AI MFG Ignited**, a webinar series dedicated to showcasing **real-world, high-impact AI solutions** in the Manufacturing (MFG) industry.
-Powered by **Azure AI** and presented by **Microsoft AI architects and industry experts**, this series is designed to drive meaningful change in healthcare through AI-driven innovation.
+Powered by **Azure AI** and presented by **Microsoft AI architects and industry experts**, this series is designed to drive meaningful change in manufacturing through AI-driven innovation.

 ## **Webinar Series Details** 🛑LIVE